 Good Catholic children do not question this and inquire why they seem to get the short end of the stick.

-Life continued to hit me with tragedies, and it wasn’t long until I questioned, “do these things happen for a reason?”
+Life continued to hit me with tragedies, and it wasn’t long until I questioned, “Do these things happen for a reason?”

 It gets very disconcerting to believe that any loving entity would continue to pile these things upon anyone on purpose.

-I drifted away from the church, and a therapist would later tell me that term for this is “a crisis of faith.”
+I drifted away from the church, and a therapist would later tell me that the term for this is “a crisis of faith.”

-So why do terrible things happen?
+So do terrible things happen for a reason?

 Ralph Lewis, M.D. says, “In my psychiatric practice, I have observed that the belief that life events are somehow intended can have powerful effects on positive and negative motivation.

 This belief is a double-edged sword: it can be reassuring and comforting but can also lead to disillusionment, anguish, and feelings of abandonment by God, under conditions of cruel adversity.”